-In the event of an alarm with a red status lamp a malfunction has occurred that the heat pump cannot remedy itself.
-In the display, by turning the control knob and pressing the OK button, you can see the type of alarm it is and reset it.
+In the event of an alarm with a red status lamp, a malfunction has occurred that the heat pump cannot remedy itself.
+By turning the control knob and pressing the OK button, you can see in the display what type of alarm it is and reset it.
 You can also choose to set the heat pump to aid mode.